Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-Your white balance doesn't have to be critically correct for art, but it does for commercial work.
-If you get a job working for a client with specific brand colors, then you need to make sure that you represent them correctly.
+Your white balance doesn’t have to be critically correct for art, but it does for commercial work.
+If you get a job working for a client with specific brand colors, you need to ensure that you represent them correctly.

 Artistically, you can use white balance to unify the scene with color temperature.
 It’s really up to you to decide what works best.
 If you’re into flash photography, using color gels and a creative white balance can help you create some striking and colorful photographs.

-If you like composite photography, keep an eye out for elements that have different white balance.
-You'll have to unify them in Photoshop or some other post processing tool.
+If you like composite photography, keep an eye out for elements with different white balance.
+You’ll have to unify them in Photoshop or some other post-processing tool.

-If you're like me, you don't have the slightest idea how to create a color palette.
-That's OK.
+If you’re like me, you don’t know how to create a color palette.
+That’s OK.
 There are a few different ways to get control of your color palette.

 There are design sites and Instagram accounts that concentrate on color palettes.
 Check out the Hook Agency for some example palettes.
 At the bottom of their page are more sites to check out to see color palettes or generate your own.